14. New Scanning¶

 A scannable has a position which can be any type, but is typically a

-defines the methods getPosition()
+Java Double.
+IScannable defines the methods getPosition() to

-get the current position of the scannable, and setPosition
+get the current position of the scannable, and setPosition to move the

 scannable to a particular position.
 Scannables can also optionally have

-units and minimum and maximum positions, as returned by getUnits()
+units and minimum and maximum positions, as returned by getUnits(),

-getMinimum()
+getMinimum() and getMaxiumum().

-Scannables should be registered with the IScannableDeviceService
+Scannables should be registered with the IScannableDeviceService by

-method.
+calling the register method.
 This is typically done via spring XML

 configuration, e.g.: